Solve the Problem of Dry Eyes in Milan With Blu Eye Treatments

-The physiopathology of dry eye has been carefully studied in recent years.
-Until recently it was thought that the condition was simply due to an insufficiency of the lacrimal production in turn caused by a lot of factors:
+The pathophysiology of dry eye has been carefully studied in the past years.
+Until recently, it was thought that the condition was simply due to insufficient tear production, but in reality, it could actually be caused by a variety of factors such as:

-- environmental conditions (allergies, cigarette smoke, dry climate),
+● Environmental conditions (allergies, cigarette smoke, dry climate)

-- excessive use of contact lenses,
+● Excessive use of contact lenses

 IRPL Pulsed Light for the Treatment of Dry Eye Syndrome in Milan

 Most of the standard treatments, such as the application of anti-inflammatory drops or oral antibiotics, aim to reduce the inflammation associated with this disease.
-However, only heat can fluidize the abnormal viscous meibum and dilate the glands.
+However, only heat can decrease the abnormal viscous meibum and dilate the glands.